Find a Job You Really Want In

 We’ve all had those days at work where just can’t seem to get into it.
-Maybe we’re having a hard time staying focused, maybe we’re feeling particularly exhausted, or maybe we’re even just plain bored.
+You might be having a hard time staying focused, feeling particularly exhausted, or perhaps you’re just plain bored.

 Whatever the reason is, off days happen to everyone at some point.
 When we have no motivation to work, a few hours at the office can seem like a lifetime of misery, and we can start to get down ourselves for not living up to our fullest potential.

 While it’s normal to have our off days, we don’t have to be stuck in a rut forever.
 Here are seven reasons why you’re feeling burnt out, and what you can do to get motivated to work again.

 1. You’re Too Busy